 How can I troubleshoot common SLA issues?

-- New policy not being displayed
+- The new policy not being displayed

 - SLA applied only to some tickets